 All instructors at the school are native Japanese speakers with teaching experience; some instructors have received formal training and are accredited teachers.
-Principal: Naoko Yamada Head Teacher: Makiko Cardinal An additional 13 instructors teach at the Japanese Heritage Language School.
+Principal: Naoko Yamada Vice Principal: Makiko Cardinal An additional 13 instructors teach at the Japanese Heritage Language School.
 These instructors are supported in the class by assistants.
 Parents and students from Japan volunteer as assistants.

 2020-2021 Board of Directors